cdevshub/afero-devdocs/docs/AppUIDef.md

    | Control Type     | Should be predefined with Text Box control.                  |
    | View Style       | INLINE is the only View Style option for the Text Box control.
 Select VIEW STYLE PREVIEW to see what that control will look like in the mobile app. |

-**3.** When you are finished defining the UI controls, click SAVE in the upper-right corner of the window.
+**3**&nbsp;&nbsp;When you are finished defining the UI controls, click SAVE in the upper-right corner of the window.

 ## Define the UI Control Groups